eegg/school-policies-and-procedures/src/safeguarding.rst

 When a new *Team Member* is hired, |The Safeguarding Officer| requires:

-* 'enhanced' disclosure checks with the Criminal Records Bureau with an explicit request for information from the Independent Safeguarding Authority Children Barred List,
+* 'enhanced' disclosure checks with the Criminal Records Bureau, and
-* registration of the applicant with the Independent Safeguarding Authority, and
 * a minimum of two written references from

   * a previous employer, or